cr-xu/cr-xu.github.io/content/authors/chenran-xu/_index.md

     link: uploads/cv_xu.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'chenran.xu@kit.edu'
+email: 'chenran.xu@anl.gov'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I'm currently a research associate at the Institute for Beam Physics and Technology ([IBPT](https://www.ibpt.kit.edu)), researching on the applications of machine learning methods for particle accelerators.
+I'm currently a postdoc at the Advanced Photon Source ([APS](https://www.aps.anl.gov)), researching on the applications of machine learning methods for particle accelerators.
 {style="text-align: justify;"}

 I have given several tutorials on machine-learning related topics, which can be found [here](/tutorials/).